LeyiLi-Jessie/OOP-HabitTracking-MyWay/README.md

 python test_habit.py
 - To test using the app with sample data\
 python test.py
+(test_data.py is called automatically by test.py to import examplary data into the database file)

 # License
 This project is licensed under the MIT License.